MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    The following fields are collected:

    - **cardsVisited** - Int – number of displayed feature cards the user has seen
+   - **compTableInteracted** - Bool - If user toggled the comparison table column selection throughout the session.
    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
    - **exitReason** - String – Exit reason of SKU Chooser.
 Like “BuyButton”, “CloseButton”
+   - **floatingDDInteracted** - Bool - If user ever clicked on drop down in floating dock.
+   - **floatingToggleCount** - Int - Number of times the user switched between monthly and yearly on the floating dock
    - **graceLeftoverDays** - Int – number of days left for grace period
    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
+   - **scrollDepth** - Double - Scroll depth throughout the current session of paywall.
    - **userDuration** - Double – Duration in milli-seconds the user spent on the SKU chooser.
    - **toggleCount** - Int - Number of times the user switched between viewing various products, before they tapped the Buy/Cancel Button, in the current session of Paywall.